red-monkey/goal-radar-web/README.md

 If you wish to change the name of the image file then you must also make corresponding change in the HTML file which refer to that image.

-How to use the template
+How to use the website
 -----------------------
-Upload the contents to your webserver. index.html must be in the main (root) folder of your webserver.
+Upload the contents to the webserver. index.html must be in the main (root) folder of your webserver.
 Do not change the name of the template folders or files unless you know what you are doing and are changing the names in HTML files too.
-For webhosting, you can go with https://templateflip.com/go/hosting for easy FTP file uploads.